PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

     bootstrap: true
 ```

-This dependency is ``required``, meaning that if this dependency is not found your plugin will fail to load.
+If a dependency is ``required`` it must be installed on the server or your plugin will fail to load.
+If marked otherwise, it will
+ignore if the dependency isn't found.
+Otherwise, your plugin will be loaded fine, in the same fashion as a plugin that is a ``soft-depend`` in a Bukkit plugin.yml

-The bootstrap field indicates that this dependency is required during bootstrapping, which currently does not serve a purpose.
+If a dependency is marked as ``bootstrap``, this indicates that this dependency is required during bootstrapping, which currently does not serve a purpose.

 ## What is it used for?
 Paper plugins lay down the framework for some future API.
+Our goals are to open more modern API that better aligns with Vanilla.
+Paper plugins allow us to do just that by making a new way to load plugin resources
+before the server has started by using [Boostrappers](#bootstrapper).

 ## Bootstrapper